 Figure 3: Variation in background color: The reflectance spectra of background objects were chosen from a multivariate Gaussian distribution that modeled the statistics of natural surface spectra.
 The variation in the reflectance spectra was controlled by multiplying the covariance matrix of the distribution with a scalar.
 We generated images at six levels of the scalar.
 Each column shows three sample images at each of the six values of the scalar.
 The leftmost column corresponds to no variation and the rightmost column corresponds to the modeled variation of natural surfaces.
 The target object (sphere at the center of each panel) in each image has the same LRF.
 For each value of the scalar, we generated 1100 images, 100 each at 11 linearly spaced target LRF levels across the range [0.35, 0.45].
 Discrimination thresholds were measured separately for each value of the covariance scalar shown.

 Figure 4: Background variation increases lightness discrimination threshold.
 Mean (N = 4) log squared threshold vs log covariance scalar from the human psychophysics (red circles).
 The error bars represent +/- 1 SEM taken between observers.
 The data were fit with the function (SDT Model) T2=T02 σi2+σ2σe2 with T0=1 (red curve).
 The best fit parameters are indicated in the legend.
-The threshold of the linear receptive field (Lin-RF) model was estimated at 10 logarithmically spaced values of the covariance scalar (black squares).
-The black smooth curve is an approximation to these points of the functional form log10T2=a+bx+cd where x=log10σ2 and a, b, c and d are parameters.
+The threshold of the LINRF model was estimated at 10 logarithmically spaced values of the covariance scalar (black squares).
+The black smooth curve is a smooth fit to these points of the functional form log10T2=a+bx+cd where x=log10σ2 and a, b, c and d are parameters adjusted in the fit.

 Figure 5: Threshold of individual human observers.
 Mean (across sessions) squared threshold vs log covariance scalar for individual human observers.
 Same format as Figure 4; here the error bars represent +/- 1 SEM taken across sessions for each observer.
-The parameters of the SDT model and the Lin-RF models were obtained separately for each observer.
+The parameters of the SDT model and the LINRF models were obtained separately for each observer.

 Figure 6: Internal and external noise standard deviation for human observers.
-Noise standard deviation for human observers estimated using SDT model and the computational linear receptive model (Lin-RF) model.
-While the internal noise estimates are consistent over the two models, the external noise estimated by the Lin-RF model is higher compared to the SDT model.
+Noise standard deviation for human observers estimated using SDT model and the linear receptive model (LINRF) model.
+While the internal noise estimates are consistent over the two models, the external noise estimated by the LINRF model is higher compared to the SDT model.

-APPENDIX:
+APPENDIX

-Measurement of human object lightness discrimination thresholds under variation in object background: This supplemental experiment, pre-registered as Experiment 2, provided preliminary data that helped shape the design of the main experiment presented in the paper (which was Experiment 3 of the pre-registration documents).
+Measurement of human object lightness discrimination thresholds under variation in object background

+This supplemental experiment, pre-registered as Experiment 2, provided preliminary data that helped shape the design of the main experiment presented in the paper (which was Experiment 3 of the pre-registration documents).
 It aimed to determine whether variation in the reflectance of background objects had an effect on human lightness discrimination thresholds.
 It established that human object lightness discrimination thresholds increase if the reflectance of background objects vary, as compared the case when the discrimination is made against the same background.
 It also studied the effect of inclusion or not of secondary reflections in the rendering process as well and assessed the effect of implementing background variation across trials rather than across intervals.